Generic Types

 - 3.14

-An example of using generic types can be found in this Jupyter Notebook.
+An example of using generic types can be found in this notebook.